 A hidden gem in the very south of MAHÉ, this incredible beach can only be accessed by foot or by boat.
 You can reach the beach eighter from Anse Capucins (the heaviest way) eighter from Petite Police (the most accessible way).

 We heard about Anse Petit Boileau from the locals, only by mistake.
-It seems like a former president whished for him and his family a private road to access this beach.
+It seems like a former president wished for him and his family a private road to access this beach.
 Back then, the road was protected by two gates so that none could pass.
-Now everything is abandoned, and the mother nature takes her tribute by covering everything with thick vegetation.
-After visiting other secluded beaches, I can say this one was by far our favourite one!
+Now everything is abandoned, and mother nature takes her tribute by covering everything with thick vegetation.
+After visiting other secluded beaches, I can say this one was by far our favorite one!

 We loved Anse Petite Boileau so much, and we will definitely come back someday!
-It’s by far one of the top things you can’t miss in Seychelles!
+It’s by far one of the best things you can’t miss in Seychelles!

 Coordinates: 4° 48’05.8″S 55° 31’45.0″E